What is RMM?

 - End-users enjoy increased uptime without disruption during servicing

-- The life of devices can be extended with improved performance
+- The life of devices can be extended with improved performance and scheduled maintenance

 - High-valued techs can be focused on preventative maintenance rather than break-fix issues